The Best Way to Store Fresh Basil

 Step 1: Take your cut basil out the packaging and trim the last inch or so off the stems.
 This will help the stems take in water.

-Step 2: Place the basil in a cup with a few inches of water and cover loosely with a plastic bag.
+Step 2: Place the basil in a cup with a few inches of water and a plastic bag loosely covering it.
 (Don't tuck it in.
 The basil needs to breathe!)
 Produce bags are great for this as they are thin and light and won't easily crush the leaves.

 Step 3: Then move your basil bunch to a small corner of your counter, changing the water every few days.
 Storing it this way will make a healthy bunch last just over a week.